 Welcome to Bradley University’s Department of Interactive Media.
-The Department is composed of three distinct concentrations.
+The Department is composed of three distinct majors.
 Students have the ability to focus on one of three areas when they come to study at Bradley University’s nationally ranked department.

 - Game Design